iterative/dvc.org/content/docs/command-reference/import-url.md

 ## Example: Transfer to remote storage

-When importing a large dataset, you may want to avoid downloading it to the local environment (yet), for example if there's not enough storage space).
+When importing a large dataset, you may want to avoid downloading it to the local environment (yet), for example if there's not enough storage space.

-Using the `--to-remote` flag lets you create a `.dvc` file for the operation without downloading data locally.
+Using the `--to-remote` flag lets you create a `.dvc` file for the operation without downloading data.
 DVC transfers it directly to [remote storage] instead.
 This way it can be [pulled](/doc/command-reference/plots) later, for example on a system that can handle it.

 Let's add a `data.xml` file via HTTP in this way: